Chyhyryn: Later history

 In 1917 a congress of Free Cossacks took place in Chyhyryn.
 At that congress by tradition Pavlo Skoropadsky was elected as the Hetman of the Cossacks (later in 1918 in Kyiv, he was elected the Hetman of Ukraine as well).

 During World War II, Chyhyryn was occupied by the German Army from August 7, 1941 to December 12, 1943.

-In 1989 the population of the city was 12 853 people.
+In 1989 the population of the city was 12,853.

 Until 18 July 2020, Chyhyryn served as an administrative center of Chyhyryn Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Cherkasy Oblast to four.
 The area of Chyhyryn Raion was merged into Cherkasy Raion.